Errox/SSWDI/README.md

 # To do list:
 - [ ] Finish the TODO: in the project.
   - [ ] Make the link with webservice
+  - [ ] Double check the names used in models because now it's just weird long texts's
 - [ ] Make diagrams
-- [ ] Make the API Richardson Level 2
+- [x] Make the API Richardson Level 2
 - [ ] Make tests based on interfaces.
 - [ ] Double check the user stories
 - [ ] Double check the Business Rules